ga-wdi-lessons/sql-intro/sql_basics.md

 ## Framing

-What's the main problem with our programs right now, in terms of user experience?
+What's the main problem with our programs right now in terms of user experience?

 When we quit them, any data / progress is lost!
-Right now, we can only store information in memory, which is wiped when a program is quit.
-We definitely need a way to fix this.
+Right now, we can only store information in memory, which is wiped when we quit out of a program.
+We need a way to fix this.

 Enter databases...